aimfeld/CellMorphs/docs/index.md

 Create your own CellMorphs with the open source cross-platform CellMorphs software:

 1. Download [CellMorphs](cellmorphs_v1_1.zip).
-2. Unzip the the zip-file and run CellMorphs.jar.
+2. On Mac OS, you may need to install the [java runtime environment](http://www.java.com/en/download) (Windows and Linux have it preinstalled).

-Instead of double-clicking on CellMorphs.jar, you may have to right click -> open with -> Java (TM) SE binary.
-If it doesn't work, install the latest [java version](http://www.java.com/en/download).
+3. Unzip the the zip-file and run CellMorphs.jar.

 # Introduction